-According to recent studies, using Tylenol and other acetaminophen products while pregnant can increase a child’s risk of developing neurological disorders like attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and cerebral palsy, among others.
+According to recent studies, using acetaminophen products, the most popular of which is Tylenol, while pregnant can increase a child’s risk of developing neurological disorders like attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD), and cerebral palsy, among others.

-As a result of this research, lawsuits are being filed against Tylenol and acetaminophen manufacturers by parents whose children suffered harm because of the drug.
-Plaintiffs in the Tylenol lawsuit have alleged that McNeil Consumer Products neglected to disclose the risks associated with using their product while pregnant.
-McNeil Consumer Products is a subsidiary of Johnson & Johnson.
+As a result of this research, law firms are exploring the possibility of filing lawsuits against acetaminophen manufacturers on behalf of parents whose children suffered harm because of the drug.
+Plaintiffs in acetaminophen lawsuits have alleged that manufacturers have neglected to disclose the risks associated with using their product while pregnant.

-If you used Tylenol during pregnancy and your child later developed autism, ADHD, or another neurological disorder, you might be entitled to pursue compensation.
-To determine whether you are eligible, you should contact an experienced Tylenol lawsuit attorney at Mass Tort Alliance right away.
+If you used acetaminophen during pregnancy and your child later developed autism, ADHD, or another neurological disorder, you might be entitled to pursue compensation.
+To determine whether you are eligible, you should contact an experienced acetaminophen lawsuit attorney at Mass Tort Alliance right away.
 Take our free quiz to see whether you qualify for a mass tort lawsuit, or call for a consultation about your situation.

-Numerous studies have established that there is a link between taking Tylenol during pregnancy and ASD, ADHD, and other developmental and neurological disorders in children.
-Tylenol contains acetaminophen, also called paracetamol, which is commonly used to relieve minor aches and pains.
+Studies have established that there is a link between taking acetaminophen during pregnancy and ASD, ADHD, and other developmental and neurological disorders in children.
+Acetaminophen, also called paracetamol, is commonly used to relieve minor aches and pains.

 According to a study published in Nature Reviews, entitled “Paracetamol Use During Pregnancy — a Call for Precautionary Action,” children have a higher risk of developing certain neurological conditions if their parent uses acetaminophen/paracetamol while pregnant.
 Some of these conditions include: